atvfool/emcomm-tools-os-community/overlay/etc/skel/add-ons/wine/README.md

     ./01-install-wine-deps.sh

 2. Install VARA HF.
-Accept the default settings and do not launch the program.
+Accept the default settings and uncheck Launch My Program when prompted during the installation.

     ./02-install-vara-hf.sh

 3. Install VARA FM.
-Accept the default settings and do not launch the program.
+Accept the default settings and uncheck Launch My Program when prompted during the installation.

     ./03-install-vara-fm.sh

-4. Install VARA Terminal.
-Install VARA FM.
-Accept the default settings and do not launch the program.
+3. Install VARA Terminal.
+Accept the default settings and uncheck Launch My Program when prompted during the installation.

     ./04-install-vara-terminal.sh

 5. Run the registery editor.
 Follow the instructions in the terminal.
+In this step we will need to map COM port 10 (COM10) to the EmComm Tools CAT control device (/dev/et-cat).

     ./05-run-regedit.sh